 4. Add flour and then continually stir for 3 minutes.

-5: Lastly, add water, bouillon, green onion, and parsley.
-Simmer for 15 minutes.
+5: Lastly, add water, bouillon, bay leaf, green onion, and parsley.
+Simmer for 30 minutes stirring occasionally.

-You can serve this dish over rice and with a side of buttered garlic toast.
+You can serve this dish over rice and with a side of buttered garlic toast or french bread.
 I promise not only will this open your sinus cavities, but it will be the BEST Crawfish Etouffee Recipe that you will ever have.

 This recipe really helped turn me into a crawfish fan, and I bet it will do the same for you.